pivotal/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

 This section of the guide instructs you on how to configure a Jenkins job triggered by the Tanzu Application Platform Jenkins task.

-It is assumed that the Jenkins job is being used to run test suites on some code.
-For the Jenkins job to know which source code to test the Jenkins task calls the Jenkins job with the following two parameters, even if they are not declared in the `Workload` `job-params`.
-The Jenkins task only passes these parameters, however, if they are defined in the Jenkins job itself.
+It is assumed that the Jenkins job is being used to run test suites on code.
+For the Jenkins job to know which source code to test the Jenkins task calls the Jenkins job with the `Workload` and `job-params` parameters, even if they are not declared in `Workload` or `job-params`.
+The Jenkins tasks only pass these parameters if they are defined in the Jenkins job itself.

 - `SOURCE-URL` **string** The URL of source code to be tested. |Note: | This is served by the `source-provider` resource in the supply chain and is only resolvable inside the Kubernetes cluster.
-This URL is only useful if your Jenkins service is running inside the cluster or there is some kind of ingress set up and the Jenkins service can make requests to services inside the cluster.
+This URL is only useful if your Jenkins service is running inside the cluster or if there is ingress set up and the Jenkins service can make requests to services inside the cluster.

 - `SOURCE_REVISION` **string** The revision of the source code to be tested.
   The format of this value can vary depending on the implementation of the `source_provider` resource.
-If the "source-provider" is the FluxCD `GitRepository` resource then the value of the `SOURCE_REVISION` is  the Git branch name followed by the commit SHA, both separated by a slash (`/`) character (e.g. `main/2b1ed6c3c4f74f15b0e4de2732234eafd050eb1ca`).
+If the `source-provider` is the FluxCD `GitRepository` resource then the value of the `SOURCE_REVISION` is  the Git branch name followed by the commit SHA, both separated by a slash (`/`) character (e.g. `main/2b1ed6c3c4f74f15b0e4de2732234eafd050eb1ca`).
 Your